 The well-paved road that connects the ruins is a fantastic and easy drive.

-While the southern end of the valley around Aït Ben Haddou can get busy with tourists, the northern end is just as impressive and has almost no one there.
+While the southern end of the valley around Aït Ben Haddou can be busy with tourists, the northern end is equally impressive and largely empty.

 While the northern and western sides of the Atlas Mountains are greener and richer in life, the southern side is a sea of boulders and rock.